HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/crazymykl/rust-koans -Each koan builds up your knowledge of Rust and builds upon itself.
 By following the failures and errors presented, you will know what to work on next.
 As you finish one koan file, the next will be added to path_to_enlightenment.rs.
 [2019-10-25][Active] https://docs.rs/releases - docs of Rust?
 [2019-10-25][Active] https://github.com/BurntSushi/rust-error-handling-case-study - Code for the case study in my blog post: http://blog.burntsushi.net/rust-error-handling
+[2019-10-25][Active] https://github.com/pepsighan/rust-web-developer-roadmap - Below you can find a chart demonstrating the path you may take and the libraries you may require to become a Rust Web Developer.
+This chart is made with inspiration from Golang Developer Roadmap(https://github.com/Alikhll/golang-developer-roadmap/).
 [2019-10-25][Active] http://arewegameyet.com/ - doc/games code/tutorials of game programming
+[2019-10-25][Active] https://erwabook.com/intro/ - Introduction to Rust Web Applications. https://gitlab.com/bstpierre/irwa
+[2019-10-27][Active] https://github.com/japaric/rust-cross - Everything you need to know about cross compiling Rust programs!
+[2019-10-27][Active] https://github.com/mre/idiomatic-rust - A peer-reviewed collection of articles/talks/repos which teach concise, idiomatic Rust. https://github.com/mre/idiomatic-rust/blob/master/CONTRIBUTING.md
+[2019-10-27][Active] https://github.com/bluss/rustfaq - The supplementary Rust FAQ is intended to be extensive, answer questions that are often encountered, and being simple to update. also: https://www.rust-lang.org/en-US/faq.html

 Others:
 http://acm.timus.ru/help.aspx?topic=rust